bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 Greenlight Legacy uses a much different database schema than that of the current version, so for this reason, it is **not** possible to copy over the data directly.

 However, Greenlight does allow administrators to seed accounts.
 In theory, you could seed new accounts based off the data in your existing Greenlight database, but some data may be lost.

+# Setting up a development environment with Ruby on Rails